How to stay productive

 Practice Artful Participation

 The term Artful Participation refers to your use in meetings.
 Is your attendance helpful or insightful?
-If not, it might be better to skip the meeting all-together.
+If not, it might be better to skip the meeting altogether.
 Not all meetings require your presence.
-Picking out which ones to attend and which ones to skip, however, can be a difficult task.
+Selecting which ones to attend and which ones to skip, however, can be a difficult task.
 Be mindful of the value you bring in this particular meeting versus the value of the time you spend attending.
 Read more on Artful Participation here.